CGali2/Portfolio/index.md

 # About Me

-Data Analyst and Business Intelligence specialist focused on **dimensional data modeling, analytics engineering, and advanced DAX solutions in Power BI**.
-I specialize in bridging robust data architectures (backend governance, star schemas, and query optimization) with intuitive, decision-oriented dashboards.
+*Business & Data Analyst* specializing in dimensional modeling, KPI design, and advanced DAX solutions in Power BI.
+With experience translating complex stakeholder workflows into actionable analytics, I design scalable star schemas and intuitive dashboards that drive strategic decisions.
+Passionate about data governance, root-cause analysis, and bridging the gap between business operations and technical data architecture.

 ---